How to Become a Streamer? A Beginner’s Guide

 So whether you are crazy about playing an impostor in Among Us or would rather show people how you build a kitchen cupboard from scratch, there is always a place for you on a stream.

 What Equipment Do I Need to Start Streaming?

 No matter if you want to know how to become a game streamer or to stream any other kind of content, your first thought might be that you need a PC.
 The reality, though, is that it is entirely possible to stream on a Mac, Xbox, Playstation, and even a mobile phone.
 The choice is yours!
 If you would like your channel to be appealing to watch though, remember to get yourself at least a decent microphone and a good quality camera.

 What Are the Basic Steps to Growing My Channel?

 Expanding your viewer base might not be an easy task, there are some basic steps you absolutely should consider:

 While everyone loves seeing their channel viewer count rising, remember that streaming is not only about the numbers.
-An important aspect of how to become a successful streamer is that they build strong communities where mutual respect pays off way more in the long run than cheap shots aimed at momentary boosts for your channel.
+An important aspect of how to become a successful streamer is that they build strong communities.
+The mutual respect pays off way more in the long run than cheap shots aimed at momentary boosts for your channel.
 No one wants to work with an a-hole after all!
 So here are some things you should avoid:

 Absolutely not!
 Streaming is a long term adventure.
-Regardless if you intend to stream for close friends or know you want to become a Twitch super-star streamer, try to educate yourself at every turn.
+Regardless if you intend to stream for close friends or you want to become a Twitch super-star streamer, try to educate yourself at every turn.
 You will find tons of good guides on streaming out there!
 Take a look at our knowledge base articles for reference:

-Whatever you do, whatever is the focus or idea you have for your channel, the most important thing to remember is that streaming is an amazing way to express yourself, so enjoy every second of it!
+Whatever you do, whatever is the focus or idea you have for your channel, the most important thing to remember is that streaming is an amazing way to express yourself.
+So enjoy every second of it!